 The Book and Record Relic That Was A Precursor to Captain America: Civil War

-Captain America: Civil War is sure to be a huge hit for Marvel Studios.
-No one is going to even remotely doubt the film's box office prowess.
+Captain America: Civil War is sure to be a massive hit for Marvel Studios.
+No one is going even remotely to doubt the film's box office prowess.
 Even casual fans probably know the film will be loosely based on the Civil War mini-series of several years back.
 Very few are likely to know the origins of the movie date back to December of 1973 when Captain America Issue 168 was released.
-Titled "...And a Phoenix Shall Arise!", the comic debuted an extremely minor villain who would return in a big way about 100 issues later.
-And then he would become even bigger as the years went on.
+Titled "...And a Phoenix Shall Arise!", the comic debuted a minor villain who would return in a big way about 100 issues later.
+And then he would become even more prominent as the years went on.

 Issue 168 might have become a forgotten footnote in Marvel Comics' history.
 What made the issue so memorable was the live version that was produced on a 45 rpm record.
 And it came with a redux of the comic book.

 1974 was the year scores of book and record sets - comic book reprints with accompanying radio theater adaptions to read along with - were released by Newark, NJ's Peter Pan Records.
 The adaptations were produced under the Power Records label and were wildly popular at the time.
 They remained in circulation until the early 1980s and then disappeared.
 Do they seem quaint and antiquated in modern times?
 To a degree, they do.
 Like Mego Toys, they could easily be revived and become embraced by a new generation of kids.

 Or at least long-time fans of these classic works would like to think so.